dogweather/forkful/content/en/lua/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays are like secret handshakes for data in Lua—instead of just numbers lining up dutifully by index, your keys can be whatever you want, making data retrieval a breeze.
-Why do programmers use 'em?
-Because sometimes, you need to call a piece of data by its name, not a lineup number.

 ## How to:
 In Lua, creating an associative array (or a table, in Lua-speak) is straightforward.
 You ditch the usual numerical indices for keys of your own choosing.
 Check this out:

 ```Lua